Excavator Hire for Footing Excavation in NSW Footing excavation is one of the most technically demanding applications for a mini excavator — accuracy matters as much as speed. The right machine, operated carefully, can produce clean, accurate footings that meet your engineer's specifications. ### Ty

 Quick Answer

-The 1.7T has a maximum dig depth of 2,400mm, sufficient for all standard residential footing depths (typically 300–600mm).
+The 1.7T has a maximum dig depth of 2,400mm — sufficient for most residential footing depths.
+For deeper footings, the 3.5T (3,800mm max depth) is more appropriate.

 Book a mini excavator, tipper truck, or mini dumper online in 2 minutes.
 Next-day delivery across NSW.